Campus life

 Indigenous Academic & Community Engagement

-The Office of Indigenous Academic and Community Engagement (IACE) works to support the success of Indigenous students at UVic by providing cultural and academic programming, including Elders in Residence, talking circles, tutoring, academic advising and counselling, as well as experiential learning opportunities, financial aid and mentorship opportunities.
+The Office of Indigenous Academic and Community Engagement (IACE) works to support the success of Indigenous students at UVic by providing cultural and academic programming, including Elders in Residence, wellness circles, tutoring, academic advising and counselling, as well as experiential learning opportunities, financial aid, leadership and community development opportunities.

-IACE also manages the First Peoples House (FPH), a home-away-from-home for Indigenous students that is located at the heart of campus.
-The First Peoples House is a social, cultural and academic centre for Indigenous students and serves as a safe and welcoming place that encourages the building of community.
+IACE also manages the First Peoples House (FPH), a home away from home for Indigenous students that is located at the heart of campus.
+The First Peoples House is a social, cultural and academic centre for Indigenous students and serves as a safe and welcoming place for learning, sharing and community building.
+Acknowledging the local teachings from these territories, one must enter the FPH with a good mind and a good heart.

-• Financial support: LE,NONET bursaries are awarded twice per year and provide direct financial aid to Indigenous students.
+Financial support: Indigenous students can apply for financial support in the form of scholarships (based on academic achievement) and bursaries (based on financial need).
+LE,NONET bursaries are awarded twice per year and provide direct financial aid to Indigenous undergraduate and graduate students.
 Emergency bursaries are also available.

-• Academic programs: The Community Internship Program offers students an opportunity to work with a Indigenous communities or organizations, while the Research Apprenticeship Program provides students with placements that focus on Indigenous research.
+Academic programs: Through the Indigenous Studies program, the Community Internship Program offers students an opportunity to work with Indigenous communities or organizations, while the Research Apprenticeship Program provides students with placements that focus on Indigenous research.

 top